 - Sub any nut butter for the peanut butter.

-- To make vegan: use pure maple syrup instead of the honey and be sure to use dairy-free chocolate chips.
+- Make vegan: use pure maple syrup instead of the honey and be sure to use dairy-free chocolate chips.

 Nutrition